fieldtrip/website/workshop/meg-uk-2015/spm_stats.md

 - Press the “Results” button in the main SPM window.
 In the file selector that comes up select the “SPM.mat” file in the “Stats” directory.
 In the window that comes up check the “F-contrast” radio button and press “Define new contrast” button.
 Name this contrast “All Effects”.
 Then define the weights matrix by typing in “eye(7)” (which is MATLAB for a 7x7 identity matrix).
 We will use this contrast later to plot the parameter estimates for these 7 regressors.
 Press “OK”
   More interestingly perhaps, we can also define a contrast that compares faces against scrambled faces (e.g. to test whether the N170 seen in the average over trials is reliable given the variability from trial to trial, and to also discover where else in space or time there might be reliable differences between faces and scrambled faces).

 - So make another F-contrast, name this one “Faces (Fam+ Unf) `<>` Scrambled”, and type in the weights “0.5 0.5 -1 0 0 0 0” (which contrasts the main effect of faces vs scrambled faces, ignoring any time effects (though SPM will complete the final zeros if you omit)).
-Note that we use an F-test because we don’t have strong interest in the polarity of the face-scrambled difference.
+Note that we use an F-test because we don't have strong interest in the polarity of the face-scrambled difference.
 But if we did want to look at just positive and negative differences, you could enter two T-contrasts instead, with opposite signs on their weights.

 - To test for the differences between Familiar and Unfamiliar faces make an F-contrast named “Fam`<>`Unf”, and type in the weights “1 -1 0 0 0 0 0”.